MarcelK1102/CS4224Project/README.md

 Run the script: ./run.sh NC CL
 -   NC is the number of client and can be any number in [1;40]
 -   CL is consistency level, and can be either "one" or "quorum"

+### Compile from source
+In order to compile the program, simply use the included gradlew file
+-   first make it executeable
+-   then call "./gradelw fatJar" or "./gradlew run" for simply running the program